Virtual-Coffee/task-challenges/README.md

 ## Posting a New Technical Task Challenge

 As a VC member with real-world experience, you may want to post a technical task challenge.
 To do this, create a fork of the repository with a new branch titled `add-<challenge-name>-challenge`.
-Begin by creating a new folder to hold your challenge, then add a README file.
-Link from the relevant task in the directory document to the `README` file in your task challenge folder.
+Begin by creating a new folder to hold your challenge, then add a `README` file.
+Add your task to the [Task Challenges Directory](/task-challenges/README.md) document and link it back to the `README` file in your task challenge folder.

 This `README` should explain the goal(s) of the task challenge and how to get started.
 It should also list…